jentrent/tracker/README.md

 5. Build the application using the command: `mvn clean install`
 6. Deploy the `target/tracker-1.0.war` to your app server

 The build will run the complete set of [JUnit Tests](src/test/java/com/jentrent/tracker/service/test/) verify the setup is working as expected.
-To skip the tests, add the following to the maven build command:  `-Dmaven.test.skip=true`
+To skip these tests, add the following to the maven build command:  `-Dmaven.test.skip=true`

 ### Data Seeder
-A [`Data Seeder`](src/test/java/com/jentrent/tracker/seed/DataSeeder.java) is provided that loads your DB with the appropriate [data](src/test/resources/data) (accounts, issues, projects) to enable the viewing and use of Tracker for evaluation purposes.
-To run the data seed process, execute the following: `mvn exec:java`
+A [`Data Seeder`](src/test/java/com/jentrent/tracker/seed/DataSeeder.java) is provided that loads your DB with the appropriate sample [data](src/test/resources/data) (accounts, issues, projects) to enable the viewing and use of Tracker for demo and evaluation purposes.
+To run this data seed process, execute the following maven command: `mvn exec:java`

 ## Future Features
 There are a number of future features that will be added to Tracker, including the following: